 Fig. 3.
 Diagrams for pre-processing (a) cover JSON file, its (b) file structure and (c) embedding pairs after parsing

-We parse the cover JSON file, denoted as J, into parallel embedding pairs P, which are the basic units for data embedding in the scheme.
+We parse the cover JSON file, denoted as J, into embedding packets P, which are the basic units for data embedding in the scheme.
+Each packet consists of a key and a value.
 We first initialize P as an empty set, and build the tree structure T for J to get the hierarchical relation.
 Then we start from T and go through all nodes in the tree.
-If we meet a JSON object during traversal, we append its key to the end of the prefix, where the prefix is originally an empty string.
-Then we append a “_” in the end to represent the hierarchical relation, and we continue to visit the children of this node.
+If we meet a JSON object during traversal, we append its key to the end of prefix, where prefix is originally an empty string.
+Then we append a “_” in the end to represent the hierarchical relation, and continue to visit the children of this node.
 If we meet a JSON array, we simply visit the elements in parallel.
-If we meet a JSON primitive, we append its key to the end of the prefix and the embedding key for the data is set as the prefix.
-After parsing, the parallel pairs can be determined.
+If we meet a JSON primitive, we append its key to prefix .
+The packet of the corresponding leaf node is pi={prefix, value}, where value is the value of that leaf node.
+Then we conduct backtracking and continue traversing till all the nodes are visited.
+After parsing, the packets P={p0,…,pq} that consists of all packets constructed from leaf nodes of the tree.
+Q denotes the amount of leaf nodes.
 Fig.3(c) illustrates the parsing result of the file in Fig.3(a).

-To avoid semantic changes, we only hide data into pairs Xnum that contains numeric data.
-Other pairs Xstr that contains strings will remain unchanged during watermark embedding.
-Also, the data hider can define a set of pairs Xban that are excluded from data embedding.
+To avoid semantic changes, we only hide data into packets Pnum whose value only contains numeric data.
+Other packets will be excluded during data embedding, whose values will remain unchanged.
+Also, the data hider can define a set of packets Pban that are excluded from data embedding by offering their keys.
 For example, the information of telephone numbers, ids or timestamps should be excluded since they do not tolerate any modification.
-Therefore, we only embed data into the rest of the pairs X'=Xnum-Xban.
-We denote the valid pairs as xi'∈X',i={1,2,…,n}, where n is the size of X'.
+Therefore, we only embed data into the rest of the packets P'=Pnum-Pban.
+We denote the valid pairs as xi'∈P',i={1,2,…,n}, where n is the size of X'.

 Further, to alleviate embedding distortion, data hider can define a maximal-accepted modifying tolerance T. Denote respectively the value of xi' and yi' as V(xi') and V(yi').
 V(yi') must be within the range of [1-TVxi',(1+T)V(xi')].
 We first exclude the leading zeros from the digit sequence.
 Then we further exclude b leading digits of xi' to form the embeddable digit sequence